 What factors are most important to you when hiring a freelancer?

-When you’re looking at affecting cost of hiring a freelancer, the speed that the work is done and the experience level of the freelancer (their quality) are going to be the variables.
+When you’re looking at affecting the cost of hiring a freelancer, the speed that the work is done and the experience level of the freelancer (their quality) is going to be the variables.

 Quality levels of freelancers

 Generally speaking, if you want a higher quality output, you will want a more experienced freelancer.
 This can be broken down into three levels:

 - Junior – This is usually less than 3 years of experience in their sector.

 - Mid-level – Between 3 to 7 years of experience.

 - Senior / Expert – Freelancers that have more than 7 years of experience.

 In high-demand metropolitan areas, where there is a high cost of living, you can expect a 50% addition to these price ranges.
 Especially if you need your freelancer in-house.
 Here are some examples of high-demand areas:

 Equally, if you are flexible in working with remote freelancers on projects, you might be able to get a 25% reduction in price ranges.

 Using the data from our network of 400,000 freelancers and thousands of jobs that have been posted on Twine, we’ve analyzed the price trends for all the creative, digital, and marketing freelance roles.